 Identifying exactly what insurance cover you need to protect you and your family, and at what level, can be difficult.

-Your trusted financial adviser can work with you to help determine the type and level of insurance cover you may need – and articulate and explain provisions that may need to be considered.
+Your trusted financial adviser can work with you to help determine the type and level of insurance cover you may need.
+They can provide financial advice based on your needs and wants, and articulate and explain provisions that may need to be considered.

 Working with a professional and experienced adviser gives you peace of mind that the right insurance at the right level gets put into force correctly.

-An adviser can also add value by comparing multiple insurers to ensure you get the most appropriate insurer for your age, occupation and health situation.
+An adviser can also add value by providing you with financial advice and comparing multiple insurers to ensure you get the most appropriate insurer for your age, occupation and health situation.

 ‘Just like car insurance, different insurers are better suited for different people,’ says Nick Munro, Financial Planner with MBA Financial Strategists.